 How Long Do I Have to Purchase a Warranty Plan?

-Upsie extended warranties can be purchased anywhere within the first 11 months of owning your treadmill or other fitness equipment.
+Customers can purchase an Upsie extended warranty for treadmills and other fitness equipment bought within the last 11 months.
 Simply visit the fitness extended warranties page and fill in your information to get started.

-You’ll have a choice between a 3 year and a 5 year warranty, both for reasonable costs far lower than our competitors.
+You’ll have a choice between a 3-year and a 5-year warranty, both for costs far lower than Upsie’s competitors.
 And the best part?
 There are no deductibles on Upsie fitness equipment extended warranties

 Can I Get an Extended Warranty on a Used Treadmill?